nordicmicroalgae/content/tools.md

 ### Reference
 Current version
-Karlson, B., Andreasson, A., Johansen, M., Karlberg, M., Skjevik, A.-T., A. Torstensson, 2023.
+Karlson, B., Andreasson, A., Johansen, M., Karlberg, M., Skjevik, A.-T., Torstensson, A., 2023.
 Plankton Toolbox – open source software making it easier to work with plankton data, version 1.4.1, accessed at http://nordicmicroalgae.org/tools

 ### Publication in 2015
 Karlson, B., Andreasson, A., Johansen, M., Mohlin, M., Skjevik, A.-T., Strömberg, P., 2015.
 Plankton Toolbox – open source software making it easier to work with plankton data, In: MacKenzie, A.L.
 (Ed.), 16th International Conference on Harmful Algae.
 Cawthron Institute, Nelson, New Zealand and the International Society for the Study of Harmful Algae (ISSHA), Wellington, New Zealand, pp. 194-197.